YipingNUS/figure8-contextual-dataset/README.md

 The resultant dataset covers a subset of IAB categories (both tier-1 and tier-2).
 It is by far the largest public dataset to evaluate contextual targeting classification.
 Another coarse-grained evaluation dataset can be found [here](https://github.com/YipingNUS/nle-supplementary-dataset).

+Two files are provided here:

+1. `figure8_simplified.csv`: a simplified version of the original figure8 dataset following their categories.
+Remove all irrelevant fields and ignore the "Not working" cases.
+2. `figure8_iag.csv`: mapped to IAB taxonomy categories.
+The URLs which cannot be mapped are removed.

 ---

 The description of [the original dataset](https://d1p17r2m4rzlbo.cloudfront.net/wp-content/uploads/2016/03/URL-categorization-DFE.csv) is as follows: